James Dunlop (astronomer): Education and early life

 Dunlop was born and raised on the Clyde coast.
 He studied physics at the University of Dundee, before moving to the University of Edinburgh where he was awarded a PhD in astrophysics in 1988 for research on redshift in radio galaxies and quasars.

 Career and research

 After seven years working in England (where he helped establish the astrophysics group at Liverpool John Moores University) he returned to Edinburgh and has worked at the Royal Observatory, Edinburgh ever since, apart from two periods in Vancouver.
 From 2004-2008 and 2013-2019 he was Head of the University of Edinburgh's Institute for Astronomy (IfA), and in 2019 he became Head of Edinburgh's School of Physics & Astronomy.

 Dunlop is an observational cosmologist who uses the world's largest telescopes (including telescopes in space such as the Hubble Space Telescope) to study the chronology of the universe back to the formation and birth of the first galaxies.
 His research has been funded by the Science and Technology Facilities Council (STFC), a Royal Society Wolfson Research Merit Award and the European Research Council.

-His doctoral students have included Rebecca Bowler, Victoria Bruce, Maciej Koprowski, Henry Pearce, Alexander Rogers and Anita Schael.